spirit-island-builder/spirit-island-builder/docs/instructions.md

 </details>

 ### Custom Icons
+Not fully implemented.

 ### Growth
 Growth is broken into Growth Sets, Groups, and Actions.
 - Growth Directions: When NOT using sets, the Growth Directions tell the player how many growth groups to pick (usually, Pick One or Pick Two).
+When using Sets, these instructions are instead added to the set.
-- **Growth Sets** are used for cases like Lure and Rampant Spread of Green, where the player has two sets to choose from.
+- **Growth Sets** are used for Growth on spirits such as Lure and Spread of Rampant Green, where the player has two sets to choose from.
   - Use Growth Sets: Adds Growth Sets to the interface.
-All Growth Groups are automatically added to the first Set.
+All current Growth Groups are automatically added to the first Set.
   - Growth Set Choice: The instructions for the Growth Set, such as 'Pick one of' or 'Always'.
   - Add Growth Set: Adds additional Growth Sets.
   - **X**: Deletes the current Growth Set and all of its Growth Groups and Actions
   - Remove All Growth Sets: Switches back to not using Growth Sets.
 All Growth Groups & Actions are preserved.
-- **Growth Groups** are clusters of Growth Action.
+- **Growth Groups** are clusters of Growth Actions.
 During play, the player typically chooses on Growth Group and then does the Growth Actions in that Group.
   - Add Cost: Optional.
 Allows for an energy cost associated with this group (as seen on Keeper).
   - Add Tint: Optional.
 Allows a color shift on growth options (as seen on Spread of Rampant Green).
   - Add Growth Group: Adds an additional Growth Group.
   - **X**: Deletes the current Growth Group & all of its Growth Actions
 - **Growth Actions** are the individual growth actions, such as gaining energy or adding a presence.
-These are detailed below.
+How to write these actions are detailed below.
   - Add Growth Action: Adds an additional Growth Action to the Group.
   - Remove: Deletes the Growth Action.

 #### Supported Growth Actions
 <details>
-  <summary>Expand for Supported Growth Actions</summary>
+  <summary>Click to Expand for Supported Growth Actions</summary>

 |Category|Action|Usage|Details|Examples|
 |------|------|------|------|----|